ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 ## [From _The Placer herald._](https://chroniclingamerica.loc.gov/lccn/sn82014998/1860-12-29/ed-1/seq-1)

 #### 1860-12-29 &middot; Auburn, Placer County, Calif.

 <table style="width: 100%;"><tr><td style="width: 50%">

+e ot the unexpired term and until
+his or their successor or successors arc elected
+and qualified, and such person or persons so ap­
+pointed shall in all cases comply with the provi­
+sions of this act.
 A singular story is told of an apple treo
 planted over the grave of Roger Williams.
 This ire.- had pushed downward one of its